Lancaster University Students' Union: The Executive Committee and Union Assembly

-Junior Common Rooms
+Junior common rooms and PG Board

 Each of the eight undergraduate Colleges has an elected Junior Common Room Executive ("JCR Exec" or simply "JCR"), responsible for representing students on and off campus, running college-based welfare and academic campaigns, and organising events.
 The exact structure of each Executive varies between colleges, but they all consist of around fifteen positions including a president, at least one vice president, wellbeing officers, social secretaries, communications officers, and sports representatives.
 Graduate College, as the only postgraduate college, instead has a Postgraduate Board or "PG Board".

+College Presidents regularly meet with LUSU in 'President's Committee', chaired by the LUSU President.

+Liberation & Campaign Groups

+To ensure representation of marginalised groups within the student community, five liberation groups operate under LUSU: